juan-ivan-NV/Flight-Surety-Dapp-BC/README.md

 <code>test</code>

-Another path wothout entering truffle cli
+Another path to test wothout entering truffle cli

-<code>truffle develop</code>
+<code>truffle compile</code>
-<code>truffle test ./test/flightSurety.js</code>
+<code>truffle test test/flightSurety.js</code>
-<code>truffle test ./test/oracles.js</code>
+<code>truffle test test/oracles.js</code>

 ### runnig the app

-I recommend you to open a new terminal window and type

-<code>truffle migrate</code>
+For this step we will need 2 terminals one for one to start truffle and another to run the dapp

+In one terminal type <code>truffle develop</code>
+<code>migrate</code>

+On another terminal type
 <code>npm run dapp</code>

 http://localhost:8000/

-* If you have an error like "incorrect nounce" try resetting the metamask account.

 <center>
 <img src='images/Dapp_main.png'/>
 <figcaption>Dapp UI</figcaption></center>

+You maight face different issues while using the Dapp UI, but you can try...

+* Resetting the metamask account.

+* Doing truffle migrate --reset

+* Refreshing the Dapp UI

 ## Depelop server